 Trucks, Drivers, Shippers, Loads, Routes and More

-Ever since the invention of trade as an import pillar of economic activities in human history, there is always a need to move goods from one place to another, by train, by road, by air, and more recently, by drones.
+Ever since the invention of trade as an important pillar of economic activities in human history, there has been always a need to move goods from one place to another, by train, by road, by air, and more recently, by drones.
 The scale of such movement continues to expand, which is accredited to the advancement of modern transport infrastructure and accelerated industrialization.
 All these come together and have shaped a tiered structure of this industry: first-mile, mid-mile and last mile logistics.

-Since the focus of the topic today is about the model of ‘Uber for Trucks’, it is important to understand how the trucking/logistics system historically functioned in China before we jump into the discussion.
+Since the focus of the topic today is about the model of ‘Uber for Trucks’, it is critical to understand how the trucking/logistics system historically functioned in China.

 Traditionally, (and very much still the case today), trucks are the main powerhouse of mid-mile transport, moving goods between cities, across provinces, and sometimes across borders, while vans and smaller vehicles are more often seen in last-mile and same-city logistics (below 100km).
 According to Qianzhan Research, road transport takes more than 78% of total goods being transported in China, significantly exceeding the share of waterway (14%) and railway (7%).

 Essential to a functioning road logistics system are drivers and shippers.
 This conceptually is comparable to dynamics of passenger-driver relationship in a ride-hailing business.
-However, less random distribution of truck drivers and goods, much longer distance of transportation, less standardization of goods, among many other factors, add to the complexity of mid-mile logistics.
+However, there are some outstanding differences: less random distribution of truck drivers and goods, much longer distance of transportation, less standardization of goods, among many other factors, all add to the complexity of mid-mile logistics.
 In other words, it would be naïve to assume that a digital solution for mid-mile logistics would be a replication of how ride-hailing platforms took over offline taxi business.